 Though this ratio compares favorably to some large home insurance companies in Florida—like Universal Property and Citizens Property—it is poor compared to top performers Chubb, USAA and AIG and some of the largest Florida insurers, like State Farm and Federated National.

 A sample of the biggest home insurance companies in Florida and those with the best customer complaint ratios.
 Heritage Insurance has a customer complaint ratio of 1.13, higher than the state median of 1.0 and indicating poorer than average customer service.

 Heritage Property and Casualty Co. does not receive an A.M.
 Best rating but has been graded with a financial stability rating of "A" from Demotech, a credit agency focused on regionally based insurers, indicating an exceptional ability to pay its claims regardless of economic conditions.

 Founded in 2012, Heritage Property & Casualty Insurance Co. is owned by Heritage Insurance Holdings, a publicly traded company headquartered in Clearwater, Florida.
 Heritage Insurance Holdings also owns Zephyr Insurance Co., which writes windstorm-hurricane policies in Hawaii, and Narragansett Bay Insurance Co., which insures homes in New York, New Jersey, Connecticut, Rhode Island and Massachusetts.

-Heritage Property & Casualty has a 24/7 claims department which can be reached if you call its phone number at 855-415-7120.
-However, you cannot login on its website and file a claim online, adding some inconvenience to the Heritage Insurance claims process.
+Heritage Property & Casualty has a 24/7 claims department which can be reached at 855-415-7120.
+However, you cannot file a claim online, adding some inconvenience to the Heritage Insurance claims process.